eternauta1337/solplay/README.md

 1) Check out repo
 2) `npm i`
 3) Make sure you have solc in your system: [Installing solc](https://solidity.readthedocs.io/en/v0.4.24/installing-solidity.html)
-4) For dissambly options, also make sure you have evmdis installed: [Evmdis](https://github.com/Arachnid/evmdis)
+4) For disassembly options, also make sure you have evmdis installed: [Evmdis](https://github.com/Arachnid/evmdis)

 ## Usage